Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 • Unusual display readouts and/or error codes.

-• The dual infinite switch operates correctly, but the indicator light does not glow.
+• The dual infinite switch operates correctly, but the indicator light does not

-• The indicator light will glow very dimly with all of the infinite switches in the off
+• The indicator light will glow very dimly with all of the infinite switches in

 position.